HABITAT LEARNING LAB:

 Click here to view a presentation about pollinator vision and how they perceive color

+Different types of pollinators tend to prefer different types of flowers based on the characteristics or traits of the flowers.
+The relationship between pollinator characteristics and which flower types they prefer and are successful in pollinating is called a pollination syndrome.
 Flower traits include flower shape, flower color, flower smell, amount of pollen, amount of nectar, and the presence or absence of nectar guides.
 Nectar guides are markings on flowers that guide pollinators to where the nectar is located.
 Many pollinators can see light wavelengths that humans cannot, making these markings invisible to us.

 Click here to view a “Pollinator Syndrome Comparison Chart” with a description of the flower characteristics preferred for each type of pollinator